SB-1113

 Plain Language

 Insurers using AI in utilization review must annually file an AI compliance statement with the Insurance Department.
-Contents mirror the facility requirements: function/scope summary, logic/decision tree, training data descriptions with sources, compliance attestation with evidence, and oversight/validation process description.
+Contents mirror the facility filing requirement: algorithm function and scope summary, logic/decision tree, training data descriptions with sources, compliance attestation with evidence, and description of oversight and validation processes.

 Statutory Text